You can love motherhood with your whole heart and still be real about how hard it can be (especially this year).

 "We had already decided on a home birth because of concerns about negative birth outcomes for Black women in America," she explains, pointing out how systemic racism in medical care means Black women are 3 to 4 times more likely than white women to die during or right after pregnancy than white mothers in the United States.

 That's why Smith originally wanted a home birth, a decision that was reinforced by the pandemic.

 "We never imagined that in the coming weeks, hospitals around the country would begin restricting who could be present in the birthing rooms, forcing mothers to deliver without the support person or people of their choice," she said.
 "Delivering at home ensured that I had what every single woman deserves to have: full agency in deterring my birth support."

-Delivering a child into the world is so hard, especially in 2020.
+Delivering a child into the world is so hard, but it was especially hard in 2020.

 "Sometimes I wonder how I will explain to my daughter what it meant to be born in the year 2020," says Smith.
 "The historic events, the social unrest, and me—a new mother just trying to do her best.
 I think I will tell her that it was as if the world had paused for her to be born.
 And that, hopefully, it never quite returned to the way it was before."

 Smith recalls how, on the third day of her labor, she shared a quiet moment with her husband that gave her strength.

 "I was fatigued and beginning to lose my resolve.
 Josh ran me a bath, and as I lay in it contracting, I talked to my body and I talked to my daughter.
 In that moment, he snapped a picture of me.
 An honest moment of family and togetherness—a husband supporting a wife, our baby still inside me, the sacred process of creating a family."